lzhangbv/lzhangbv.github.io/_pages/about.md

 # About Me
 I am a PhD student in the [Computer Science & Engineering Department](https://cse.hkust.edu.hk/) at [Hong Kong University of Science and Technology](https://hkust.edu.hk/?cn=1), advised by Prof. [Bo Li](https://www.cse.ust.hk/~bli/).
 Prior to that, I received my Bachelor’s Degree from [Zhejiang University](https://www.zju.edu.cn/).

-I am broadly interested in machine learning systems and applications, with a special focus on distributed DNN training, and unsupervised learning on graphs (e.g., clustering and matching).
+I am broadly interested in machine learning systems and applications, with a special focus on second-order optimizations, and unsupervised learning on graphs (e.g., clustering and matching).

 # Contact
 Office: Room 4205, Academic Building, HKUST <br>
 Email: lzhangbv [at] connect.ust.hk

 # Publications
-### Systems
+* Barakeel Fanseu Kamhoua\*, **Lin Zhang\***, Kaili Ma, James Cheng, Bo Li and Bo Han, “GRACE: A General Graph Convolution Framework for Attributed Graph Clustering”, accepted and to appear in ACM Transactions on Knowledge Discovery in Data (TKDD), 2022. (\*Co-first authors in alphabetical order)
+* Barakeel Fanseu Kamhoua\*, **Lin Zhang\***, Kaili Ma, James Cheng, Bo Li and Bo Han, “HyperGraph Convolution Based Attributed HyperGraph Clustering”, in the ACM Conference on Information and Knowledge Management (CIKM), 2021. (\*Co-first authors in alphabetical order)
 * Shaohuai Shi, **Lin Zhang**, and Bo Li, “Accelerating Distributed K-FAC with Smart Parallelism of Computing and Communication Tasks”, in the IEEE International Conference on Distributed Computing Systems (ICDCS), 2021.
 * Yuqing Li, Hok Chun Ng, **Lin Zhang**, and Bo Li, “Online Cooperative Resource Allocation at the
 Edge: A Privacy-Preserving Approach”, in the IEEE International Conference on Network Protocols (ICNP), 2020.

-### Applications
-* Barakeel Fanseu Kamhoua\*, **Lin Zhang\***, Kaili Ma, James Cheng, Bo Li and Bo Han, “GRACE: A General Graph Convolution Framework for Attributed Graph Clustering”, accepted and to appear in ACM Transactions on Knowledge Discovery in Data (TKDD), 2022. (\*Co-first authors in alphabetical order)
-* Barakeel Fanseu Kamhoua\*, **Lin Zhang\***, Kaili Ma, James Cheng, Bo Li and Bo Han, “HyperGraph Convolution Based Attributed HyperGraph Clustering”, in the ACM Conference on Information and Knowledge Management (CIKM), 2021. (\*Co-first authors in alphabetical order)

 <!-- # Academic Services -->